pericoel21/allGuardsmanRPG/README.md

 - The ideas and opinions of the GM should be always easy to implement.
 	- The setting is vague enough that any GM can re-write parts of the cannon without contradicting any lore written in allGuardsmanRPG.
 	- Plus, the mechanics will probably support the re-write.
-- If any section of os40k talks about the setting, it will give ideas, use examples to explain mechanics or help the reader create their own setting.
+- If any section of the system talks about the setting, it will give ideas, use examples to explain mechanics or help the reader create their own setting.

 # How to use this repo
 I am creating this repository by pushing my local Obsidian vault.
 This means: